 I would find myself looking at pictures of his daughters on Facebook in the recent past.
 Pictures of him holding his grandchildren, and wonder if it was just me he destroyed, or did they too share the same secret.
 Perhaps they were better than me, and his children, unscathed by this vile creature, were worthy of more love and respect than I was.
 It was then that I unfriended her, not for any fault of her own, but for my own sense of well-being.

 I don’t think I will ever forget this moment.
 It’s the one memory that burns so sharply that I can feel the hurt within the pit of my stomach.
 I was about 7-years old when it began.
 He asked me to come and sit on his lap, I was wearing a green outfit (funny how certain things stand out when you look back).
 This person, I trusted.
 Never did I think he would do this to me over and over again.

 Years later, he came to me and asked me for forgiveness.
 Admitting that what he had done was abhorrent.
 It’s difficult when this happens because so many emotions course through your veins.
 But I chose at that moment to forgive him.
 Selfishly that forgiveness was for me, not him.
 I chose to set myself free of his trauma that day.
 In a way, I feel pity for him.
 I guess I am able to say that now.
 Now that I have healed as best I can.

 I spent so many of my teen years in this house.
 There were always kids coming and going.
 For me, it was a safe haven.

-I fell asleep one night, and woke up with my friends father in the bed with me.
-His rough hands all over my body.
-At first I thought I was having another nightmare, but soon realized that wasn’t the case.
+I fell asleep one night and woke up with my friend’s father in the bed with me.
+His rough hands were all over my body.
+At first, I thought I was having another nightmare but soon realized that wasn’t the case.
 He didn’t rape me, but he did hurt me.
-He then just got up and left, like nothing had happened.
+He then just got up and left, as if nothing had happened.
 I was too scared to move.